Femvejen 2: History

 In 1985, Jørgen Sestoft published a pamphlet about the history of the house.
-This prompted other architects to propose a heritage listing of the building but this was initially rejected by th Særlige Bygningssyn.
-In 2007, Femvejen 2 was once again nominated for heritage listing.
+This prompted other architects to propose a heritage listing of the house but this was initially rejected by the Særlige Bygningssyn.
+In 2007, Femvejen 2 was again nominated for heritage listing.
 On 15 September 2010, it was heritage listed.

 Architecture

 The house is constructed of brick on a concrete deck which is raised three steps from the surrounding garden.
 It was originally yellow but white-washed when Brockdorff bought the house in 1968.
-Georg Jacobsen desrribed the yellow colour as "spmewhere between Naples yellow and lemon yellow—not as shap as lemon and not as warm as Naples".
+Georg Jacobsen described the yellow colour as "somewhere between Naples yellow and lemon yellow—not as sharp as lemon and not as warm as Naples".
 The house is a cubist composition made up of four boxes.
 Its proportions are based on the Golden ratio.
 The flat roof and iron-framed corner windows are tell-tale signs of its early Modernist style.
 The one furthest to the east contains the kitchen, pantry, maid's room, basement staircase and child's room.
 The central box contains the hall, bathroom, toilet, bedroom, built-in cupboards and living room.
 The southern box contains another child's room and a workshop.
 The western box contains Fischer's former atelier.
 The main entrance is located on the north side of the central box, which is set back from the eastern one to create a small protected space in front of it.
-The atelier has extra high ceilings, obtained by lowering its floor by two steps while at the same time letting its roof rise abiove the rest of the house.
-It is lit with skyluights to allow for maximum daulight.
-An extra large door to the garden made it possible to move Fischer's sculptures in and out of his work space.
+The atelier has extra high ceilings, obtained by lowering its floor by two steps while at the same time letting its roof rise above the rest of the house.
+It is lit with skylights to allow for maximum daylight.
+An extra large door to the garden made it possible to move Fischer's sculptures in and out of his workspace.
 The house is located in the middle of the garden.
 The vegetation is dominated by large trees and ferns.